ZAZ Tavria: ZAZ-11055 Tavria Pick-Up

 ZAZ-11055 Tavria Pick-Up is a commercial vehicle designed for small cargo transportation.
 In contrast to the passenger models, the pickup has a fiberglass cargo compartment and plastic upper cover.
 The Tavria Pick-Up has a body 20 cm longer than the passenger model.

 Tavria Pick-Up is designated for cargo transportation, and its front support beam is made of thicker metal than in hatchback (3.2 mm instead of 2.8 mm).
 It was powered by a MeMZ-310 engine (1.1-1.3 liters).

-Tavria Pick-Up behaves well on uneven road due to the reinforced structure of rear suspension.
+Tavria Pick-Up behaves well on uneven roads due to the reinforced structure of the rear suspension.
 It is more rigid compared to the passenger hatchback.
 This also increased the vehicle's carrying capacity to 420 kg.

 The fiberglass cargo compartment is rigidly screwed to body.
 It measures 1250 mm high and 1300 mm wide.
 The length of cargo is 1320 mm, but it is possible to open the upper rear hatch, which is supported by pneumatic struts to transport longer items.

 The large area of the rear hatches of tail gate perfectly suits small traders.
 As such the car can be used as mobile trading stall.
 The lower part of the hatch can be opened to create a 'counter'.